Board member commitments

 Board meetings

 The Board must meet at least four times a year (as per clause 3.4.6 of the Constitution).
-In practice, it will normally meet six times a year.
+In practice, it will normally meet six times a year (four board meetings plus additional training/strategy days).
 Board meetings may be scheduled at other times or at other frequencies as determined by the Board.

 Board meetings shall be held in accordance with clause 3.4 of the Constitution.
 Procedural detail about how Board meetings operate can be found in the Board Bylaws.
 The meetings are usually held at the InternetNZ office in Wellington or online as required.